Fishing reel: Centrepin reel

 At one time, multiplier fly reels were widely available.
 These reels had a geared line retrieve of 2:1 or 3:1 that allowed faster retrieval of the fly line.
 However, their additional weight, complexity and expense did not justify the advantage of faster line retrieval in the eyes of many anglers.
 As a result, today they are rarely used, and have largely been replaced by large-arbor designs with large diameter spools for faster line retrieval.

 Automatic fly reels use a coiled spring mechanism that pulls the line into the reel with the flick of a lever.
 Automatic reels tend to be heavy for their size, and have limited line capacity.
 Automatic fly reels peaked in popularity during the 1960s, and since that time they have been outsold many times over by manual fly reels.

 Modern fly reels typically have more sophisticated disc-type drag systems made of composite materials that feature increased adjustment range, consistency, and resistance to high temperatures from drag friction.
 Most of these fly reels also feature large-arbor spools designed to reduce line memory, maintain consistent drag and assist the quick retrieval of slack line in the event a hooked fish makes a sudden run towards the angler.
 Most modern fly reels are ambidextrous, allowing the angler to place the crank handle of the reel on either the right or the left side as desired.

 Saltwater fly reels are designed specifically for use in an ocean environment.
 Saltwater fly reels are normally large-arbor designs, having a much larger diameter spool than most freshwater fly reels.
-These large arbor reels provide an improved retrieve ratio and considerably more line and backing capacity, optimizing the design for the long runs of powerful ocean game fish.
-To prevent corrosion, saltwater fly reels often use aerospace aluminum frames and spools, electroplated and/or stainless steel components, with sealed and waterproof bearing and drive mechanisms.
+These large arbor reels provide an improved retrieve ratio and considerably more line and backing capacity, optimising the design for the long runs of powerful ocean game fish.
+To prevent corrosion, saltwater fly reels often use aerospace aluminium frames and spools, electroplated and/or stainless steel components, with sealed and waterproof bearing and drive mechanisms.